LSEG-API-Samples/Article.WebSocketAPI.Ruby.Posting.ATS/README.md

 *Note: The initial release of this API is for deployed TREP customers only (i.e. to use it you will need an installed version of TREP 3.2).

+## ATS Overview

+Thomson Reuters Enterprise Platform Advanced Transformation System (ATS) is an analytical server that brings real-time data together from multiple sources, including internal contributed data, and transforms, centrally calculates, and publishes the resulting data onto the platform for further distribution and consumption by other applications and users.

 ## Posting Overview

 Through posting, API consumers can easily push content into any cache within the TREP (i.e., an HTTP POST request).
 Data contributions/inserts into the ATS or publishing into a cache offer similar capabilities today.
 When posting, API consumer applications reuse their existing sessions to publish content to any cache(s) residing within the TREP (i.e., service provider(s) and/or infrastructure components).
 When compared to spreadsheets or other applications, posting offers a more efficient form of publishing, because the application does not need to create a separate provider session or manage event streams.
 The posting capability, unlike unmanaged publishing or inserts, offers optional acknowledgments per posted message.
 The two types of posting are on-stream and off-stream: